-Make sure to not open the oven until the very end so they bake evenly and perfect.
+Make sure to not open the oven until the very end so they bake evenly and perfectly.

-The result is banana muffins that are moist, soft, fluffy, perfectly sweetened, intense banana flavor with bits of chocolately goodness and pretty domed muffin tops!
+The result is banana muffins that are moist, soft, fluffy, perfectly sweetened, intense banana flavor with bits of chocolatey goodness and pretty domed muffin tops!
 Can’t get any better than that.

 These banana muffins last up to 3 months in an airtight container or resealable bag in the freezer.
 All you gotta do is pop one in the microwave for 30-45 seconds to heat up.
 Thank me later.

 Now, it’s your turn to make these perfect chocolate chip banana muffins.
 I hope you make them and LOVE them!